-The milestones of the propriety, from where everything began and around which the activity of Rocca delle Macìe revolves.
+The milestones of the property, from where everything began and around which the activity of Rocca delle Macìe revolves.
 The four estates all belong to the Municipality of Castellina in Chianti in the South-West area of the Chianti Classico territory.
 An area particularly suited to the cultivation of vines and characterized by very heterogeneous soils that guarantee a variety of aromas and unique organoleptic characteristics.

 Tenuta Le Macìe